deemel/code-snippets/ms-access-export/README.md

-Tool to automate the exporting of MS Access tables and data into PostgreSQL.
+Tool to automate exporting of MS Access tables and data into PostgreSQL.
 Access table schemas are used to create equivalent PostgreSQL table schemas.
-2 new columns (date_created, date
-_modified) are added to PostgreSQL tables for change tracking purposes.
+2 new columns (date_created, date_modified) are added to PostgreSQL tables for change tracking purposes.

 Current data type conversions are as follow.